 This article explains how to interpret and respond to the following email alert:

-"<Device name and GUID> has not backed up for a critically long time."
+"<Device name and GUID> has not backed up."

 Low - This alert indicates a condition that should ideally be corrected, although it does not pose an immediate threat to user data, system security, or service availability.

-This alert is triggered when an endpoint device has not backed up in a critically long period of time.
-The threshold, in days, for triggering the alert can be configured by an administrator.
+This alert is triggered when an endpoint device has not backed up within a configurable period of time.

 The most common benign cause for this alert is that a device is powered off, often due to vacation or other absence.